 In 2015, the U.S. Environmental Protection Agency (EPA) issued a new rule addressing the handling, storage and disposal of coal combustion residuals (CCRs).
 CCRs are the materials that remain after coal is burned.

 Two Mitchell Plant ash storage sites are included in the CCR monitoring program:

 Both storage sites are in active use.
 Mitchell Plant has switched to dry fly ash handling.
 The fly ash now is stored in a lined landfill.

-In 2018, APCO continued its groundwater monitoring activities around Mitchell Plant’s coal ash storage sites.
-We analyzed this data relative to EPA drinking water standards and/or with groundwater protection standards.
+Appalachian Power continues groundwater monitoring activities around Mitchell Plant’s coal ash storage sites.
+We analyze this data relative to EPA groundwater protection standards.

 Analysis of this data by an independent third party indicates that these coal ash storage sites are not impacting groundwater quality.